andreacipriani/andreacipriani.github.io/_news/hire-me.md

 ##### Topics I could help you with:

 - Improving your architecture to scale up with the business
-- Improving your build infrastructure and reduce built times
+- Improving your build infrastructure and reduce build times
 - Shrinking your app startup time
 - Controlling your UI from the backend
 - Implement a Design System